51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 All these Properties have the following values:
 - Category = "Device Metrics" (sic)
-- Available With = "Lite", "Premium", "Enterprise", "TAC" - If possible, this list should be created dynamically from the lists of files included against all other Property metadata that is exposed by the native code.
+- Available With = "Lite", "Premium", "Enterprise", "TAC" - This list could be created dynamically from the lists of files included against all other Property metadata that is exposed by the native code.
 - Component = "Metrics" - This component MUST also be added to the list of components returned by the Engine.